 Communication is key

 The first step toward leading — both your employees and your customers — is open communication.
-In an uncertain situation like COVID-19, transparency can help provide reassurance and position you as a leader.
+In an uncertain situation, transparency can help provide reassurance and position you as a leader.

 Experts at management consulting firm McKinsey recommend focusing your message on what people need most from you.
 For instance, early on your employees may have worried about their jobs.
 In that case, a facts-based approach may work best: Share what you know, what you don’t know and the basics of your plan.